3 Seasons programs take place at Creek Farm (bottom right), just a mile from dowtown Portsmouth.

 Looking for purple "wampum" stripes in the quahog clam shells.

-Running wild on the sand bar at low tide.
+Running wild on the "side" sand bar at low tide.

 The boys experiment with dam building.